Meet Your Guides

 swirl

-It is with excitement however that we approach fall as the guides all start getting in touch again, and by November & December it is like a homecoming as they all start rolling into Haliburton complete with tales of their summer adventures!
+Over the past 24 years Winterdance has brought so many gifts and blessings into our lives.
+But one of the biggest is the incredible people who have joined our team and family in the winter to help care for our huskies and guests!
+While many will head off for summer adventures, it is with excitement that we approach fall as the guides all start getting in touch again, and by November & December it is like a homecoming as they all start rolling into Haliburton complete with tales of their summer adventures!
 We feel truly honoured & privileged to have these great folks as part of our Winterdance team and those of you who have met them know exactly what we mean!!

 Hank DeBruin